cwlczt/DMCL/README.md

 **Program Description**

-DMCL is cancer subtype framwork based on multi-omics cancer datasets.The following is the function of the specific files in the program:
+DMCL is a cancer subtype framework based on multi-omics cancer datasets.
+The following is the function of the specific files in the program:

-    processDatasets.py:对数据进行归一化预处理
-    pretrainModel.py:预训练部分
-    networkModels.py:论文中提出来的架构
-    modelLoss.py:架构中需要的损失
-    DMCL.py:执行的文件
+    processDatasets.py: File for data import and data normalization pretrainModel.py: A pre_training file for the model networkModels.py: The architecture designed in the paper modelLoss.py: The losses in architecture
+    DMCL.py: The main file for execution

 **Requirements**

   >= Python 3.7.9

 **Usage**